orxfun/orx-parallel/docs/wasm_tutorial_per_worker_pool/src/index.md

-# Parallellizaton in Vanilla JS UI with `orx-parallel`
+# Parallellizaton in Vanilla JS UI with `orx-parallel` and temporary worker

 This tutorial shows how to build a minimal JavaScript frontend to achieve parallel computaiton using `orx-parallel` in wasm.